Wenhao-Chen/Punnett_Square_Generator/README.md

 # Punnett_Square_Generator
-Punnett Square generator that supports customized colors
+A Punnett Square generator that is printer-friently and supports custom colors